-The Loire valley offers some of the most scenic vineyards found anywhere on a map of France wine regions, some accompanying the grounds of majestic castles.
+The Loire Valley offers some of the most scenic vineyards found anywhere on a map of France wine regions, some accompanying the grounds of majestic castles.
 White wines dominate the area from dry Chenin Blanc wines to tangy Sauvignon Blancs and light Muscadets.

 Côtes du Rhône is one of those wine regions that is arguably more renowned for the extent of its production than the quality of its wines, although it is home to the highly regarded Châteauneuf-du-Pape appellation.
 Most wines from here are generally Mediterranean blends using classic southern grapes including Viognier, Syrah, and Grenache.

 Provence is located on the Mediterranean coast at the southern end of the Rhone Valley.
-Wine has been made here for over 2,600 years, making it the oldest destination on the French wine regions map – and it is the only region that dedicates almost all of its production to rose.
+Wine has been made here for over 2,600 years, making it the oldest destination on the French wine region's map – and it is the only region that dedicates almost all of its production to rose.

 Alsace, nestled in the foothills of the Rhine valley beneath the Vosges mountains, is a region steeped in Germanic tradition that produces primarily dry and fruity white wines including Riesling, Sylvaner and Gewurztraminer.
-The Alsace wine route is one of the oldest and most picturesque trails enjoyed by wine travellers.
+The Alsace wine route is one of the oldest and most picturesque trails enjoyed by wine travelers.

 Languedoc-Roussillon is arguably the most underrated wine region in France, especially since it accounts for more than a third of the country’s entire wine output.
 Although once associated with mass production, the region has recently undergone a transformation to become firmly established on the map of France wine regions.

-Corsica is an island in the Mediterranean under French rule, although its closeness to Tuscany suggest Italian origins that are apparent in its wines.
+Corsica is an island in the Mediterranean under French rule, although its closeness to Tuscany suggests Italian origins that are apparent in its wines.
 It is one of the few places in the world that wines as diverse as Pinot Noir, Tempranillo and Barbarossa can be found growing together.